roseengineering/usbwatch/README.md

 POST /reset   # soft reset the posted device
-POST /hard    # tell the hub to reset the posted device POST /disable # tell the hub to disable the posted device POST /on      # tell the hub to turn on the posted device POST /off     # tell the hub to turn off the posted device
+POST /hard    # tell the hub to reset the posted device POST /disable # tell the hub to disable the posted device POST /up      # tell the hub to power on the posted device POST /down    # tell the hub to power off the posted device
 ```

 ### The INDI server.